 Living with cervical cancer involves several important considerations to ensure the best possible outcome and quality of life.
 These include:

 If you experience any symptoms that could be associated with cervical cancer, such as abnormal vaginal bleeding, pelvic pain, or pain during intercourse, it's essential to consult your doctor promptly.
-Additionally, if you have been diagnosed with cervical cancer and notice any new or worsening symptoms, such as persistent pain, loss of appetite, or unexplained weight loss, contact your doctor immediately.
+Additionally, if you have been diagnosed with cervical cancer and notice any new or worsening symptoms, such as persistent pain, heavy bleeding, urinary or bowel symptoms, leg swelling, unexplained weight loss, or new neurological symptoms, contact your doctor immediately.

 Cervical cancer is a type of cancer that develops in the cells of the cervix, the lower part of the uterus that connects to the vagina.